raguay/WebPageRenumberer/README.md

 You have to have [Node](https://nodejs.org/en/), npm, [go](https://go.dev/), and [Wails 2](https://wails.io/) installed first.

-Go into the `fronend` directory and run `npm install`.
+Go into the `frontend` directory and run `npm install`.
 Then go back to the root directory and run `wails build`.
 You executable will be in the `build` directory.

 ## How to Use